-Shoreline Stability- The "Fair" rating has been applied to this shoreline reach, which is characterized by a mix of rock outcroppings and fill slopes for the BNSF railroad.
+Shoreline Stability- The "Fair" rating has been applied to this shoreline reach, which is characterized by a 155 mix of rock outcroppings and fill slopes for the BNSF railroad.
 The reach's soil types include differing slope categories of Skamania and Stevenson soils.
 Skamania soils offer a very fine sandy loam which is Well Drained and has a Moderate availability of water storage.
-Stevenson soils are loams which are also Well

-445 Drained, but offer a High availability of water storage.
-In most cases these soil types are not subject to high erosion hazards, however, when Stevenson loams exist on very steep slopes-as they do in limited areas in the center of this reach-their erosion hazard is Severe.
+Stevenson soils are loams which are also Well Drained, but offer a High availability of water storage.
+In most cases these soil types are not subject to high erosion hazards, however, when Stevenson loams exist on very steep slopes-as they do in limited areas in 160 the center of this reach-their erosion hazard is Severe.

 Knowledge of Geologic Hazard Areas in this reach is less robust than in other reaches within city limits.
 However, the City's Geologic Hazards Map includes coverage of some key hazard types.
-Known soils with

-450 severe erosion hazard are detailed above, debris flow hazards are identified at the outlet of Kanaka Creek, and potentially unstable slopes (slopes greater than 25%) can be found along the shoreline (Maps 4 and 5A).
-Despite the presence of railroad berms similar to Columbia River Reach 3, liquefaction potential is considered Bedrock and subject to minimal concern.
+Known soils with severe erosion hazard are detailed above, debris flow hazards are identified at the outlet of Kanaka Creek, and potentially unstable slopes (slopes greater than 25%) can be found along the shoreline (Maps 4 and 5A).

+165 Despite the presence of railroad berms similar to Columbia River Reach 3, liguefaction potential is considered Bedrock and subject to minimal concern.

-455 Fish-Blocking Culverts- Culverts flank this reach on the east and west.
+Fish-Blocking Culverts- Culverts flank this reach on the east and west.
 Both the culvert/fish passage on the western edge and the culvert on the eastern edge are considered 100% passable by WDFW.
 A 100% passable culvert is also identified at the outlet of Vallett Creek.
 Local reconnaissance also identifies culverts at Vallett Creek and Lutheran Church Road and connecting the wetlands in the center of this reach with the Columbia River.
 Fish passage through these culverts is unknown.
-Though passability is a lesser concern, the 460 sheer number of culverts in this reach justifies the "Fair" rating.
+Though passability is a lesser concern, the sheer number of culverts in this reach justifies the "Fair" rating.

-Permanently Protected Areas- No areas in this reach are subject to permanent protective covenants or environmentally protective deed restrictions, though the Port of Skamania is seeking to protect "Slaughterhouse Point" as mitigation for nearby development.
+Permanently Protected Areas- No areas in this reach are subject to permanent protective covenants or 175 environmentally protective deed restrictions, though the Port of Skamania is seeking to protect "Slaughterhouse Point" as mitigation for nearby development.
 Cemetery District ownership provides some informal protection of the shoreline based on operations at the Stevenson Cemetery.
 Of the privately owned properties in this reach, only a small portion is subject to the conservation covenant developed for the Chinidere Mountain Estates subdivision (2017).
-The remainder of the reach is privately owned and not subject to permanent conservation covenants.
+The remainder of the reach is privately owned and not subject 180 to permanent conservation covenants.
 While this reach is rated as "Fair" currently, this reach could be considered "Good" if the Port includes protections for Slaughterhouse Point.

-Priority Habitat & Species- The PHS priority habitat types within the reach include one lacustrine littoral 470 habitat at the outlet of Kanaka Creek and two palustrine wetlands as discussed above.
-The PHS species within the reach include salmonids (Chinook, Coho, Dolly Varden, Chum, Pink Salmon, Coastal Cutthroat, Sockeye, and Steelhead), white sturgeon (Acipenser transmontanus), and northern spotted owl (Strix occidentalis caurina).
+Priority Habitat & Species- The PHS priority habitat types within the reach include one lacustrine littoral habitat at the outlet of Kanaka Creek and two palustrine wetlands as discussed above.
+The PHS species within the reach include salmonids (Chinook, Coho, Dolly Varden, Chum, Pink Salmon, Coastal Cutthroat, Sockeye, species types has not been evaluated, but their presence is a positive ecological indicator and rate this reach as "Good".

+185 and Steelhead), white sturgeon (Acipenser transmontanus), and northern spotted owl (Strix occidentalis caurina).
 The monitored non-PHS species within the reach includes the sand roller (Percopsis transmontana).
 Some threat to aquatic habitat exists based on the spread of milfoil.
-The condition of these habitat and evaluated their presence is positive and carries a "Good" rating.
+The condition of these habitat and